A Quotient Homology Theory of Representation in Neural Networks: Decompositions of Neural Networks

 \subsection{The overlap decomposition}

-The polyhedral decomposition is known in the literature, here we define a new type of decomposition that can be leveraged to compute the homology groups of a neural network, which we will call the \textit{overlap decomposition}.
+The polyhedral decomposition is known in the literature.
+Here we define a new type of decomposition, which we will call the \textit{overlap decomposition}, that can be leveraged to compute the homology groups of a neural network.
 Our approach is intuitively justified by the realization that if neural networks are equivalent to continuous piecewise-linear functions, then the only way that the topology of the input space can change is through non-injective transformations.
-Since the network operates piecewise, we can have non-injectivity from two sources; see Appendix \ref{Theorem: two sources} for a proof: $H_k([-\pi,\pi]^2/\mathcal{O}_\Phi)$
+Since the network operates piecewise, we can have non-injectivity from two sources; see Appendix \ref{Theorem: two sources} for a proof:

 \begin{enumerate} \item The map $\Phi^l_J$ is low-rank and projects the region $G^l_J$ to a lower-dimensional subspace.
 We call this the \textit{rank source}. \item For a set of maps $\{\Phi^l_{J_1},...,\Phi^l_{J_N}\}$ on different polyhedra, there is a non-trivial intersection $\bigcap\limits_{n} \text{Im}\Phi^l_{J_n} \neq \emptyset$.
 We call this the \textit{overlap source}. \end{enumerate}